zamfi/html-css-javascript/README.md

 So far we've only looked at specific examples of one or two elements and made specific changes.
 It's a good way to learn, but it defeats the whole purpose of actually using CSS: websites are made up of repeated elements, like a list of comments, or many paragraphs, or several "related" links, or a collection of images, etc. And they'll all have the same tag, or you can give them the same class.

-That means: you can style **all elements of the same type at once** with a single rule; this is the power of abstraction at its finest!
+That means: you can style **all elements of the same type at once** with a single rule; this the power of abstraction!

 Let's create and style a pretend comments section for a website.
 Here's some basic HTML to get us started, with three comments: